Process Model

 Visual Style

-It is not that the above diagram is incomprehensible, but it could obviously be improved:
+It is not that the diagram above is incomprehensible, but it could obviously be improved:

 Consistent Granularity